 We guess you have already checked the company’s Glassdoor and Indeed ratings and reviews.
 So why do it again?
 The reason is that these sites provide valuable information which you need to prepare your answers.
 To be more specific, you will most likely discover:

-- Typical interview questions, which will help you prepare your answers.
+- Typical interview questions will help you prepare your answers.

-- Salary ranges, which will guide you to set up your salary negotiation strategy.
+- Salary ranges will guide you to set up your salary negotiation strategy.